-F No show or robot does absolutely nothing.
+F No show or robot does absolutely nothing. Г No show of robot does absolutely nothing.
 D Robot does not make it past the midpoint line. С Robot makes it past the midpoint line but does not complete the race. В Robot completes the race.
 B+ Robot completes the race with an above average time.
-A- Robot completes the race and has third fastest time.
-A Robot completes the race and has second fastest time.
+A- Robot completes the race and has third fastest time. Α Robot completes the race and has second fastest time.
 A+ Robot completes the race and has the fastest time.